ajanicij/hashnode-code/2023-10-13-read-dir/readdir/README.md

 ## Sorting directory entries

 One final thing to discuss is sorting the directory entries.
 I checked how ls
-works: it sorts the entries in case-insensitive way, so that is what I implemented here.
+works: it sorts the entries in a case-insensitive way, so that is what I implemented here.

 ```